As an Amazon Associate, I earn from qualifying purchases. This helps us continue providing independent, honest reviews at no extra cost to you.

 What size travel umbrella should I get?

 Choose based on your bag.
 For backpacks and laptop bags, any compact under 12 inches works.
 For handbags, aim for 11 inches or less.
-For small crossbody bags, look for 10.5 inches or less.
+For small crossbody bags, look for an ultra-compact model around 6-7 inches.

 Is an automatic umbrella worth it?